dakshvanshaj/flights-price-prediction-mlops/docs/Modeling/model_explainability_lgbm_champ.md

 ### A. SHAP Force Plot

 The force plot visualizes the SHAP values for a single prediction, showing how each feature contributes to pushing the prediction away from the base value.
-Fot this interactive plot we placed multiple force plots for 2000 instances vertically and can visualize the patterns over the dataset.
+For this interactive plot we placed multiple force plots for 2000 instances vertically and can visualize the patterns over the dataset.

 [View the interactive force plot](../img/shap_lgbm_force_plot.html)